In Vogue: The 90’s Review

 WATCH

-Standout highlights from the episodes are things like Tommy Hilfiger’s impact with Hip Hop in episode 5.
-Seeing the impact created when both embraced each other in what seemed an unlikely partnership was refreshing.
-Episode 2’s introduction of the takeover from British designers brought with it some fascinating backstage footage and humorous moments- in particular Kate Moss quoting Alexandra McQueen when told big names were unable to get into his show “Fuck em.”
-Emotional moments were also seen in episodes, such as the focus on Gianni Versace’s death, with model Naomi Campbell seen clearly emotional as she talks about her relationship with the iconic designer.
+Standout highlights include Tommy Hilfiger's impact on hip hop in Episode 5.
+Seeing the influence created when both worlds embraced each other in what seemed an unlikely partnership was refreshing.
+Episode 2's introduction to the British designers' takeover brought with it some fascinating backstage footage and humorous moments, particularly Kate Moss quoting Alexander McQueen when told that big names were unable to get into his show: "Fuck 'em."

-In a docuemtary centered around the 90’s you can expect nostaglical galore.
-Seeing some of the rare backstage footage was a real eye opener and pure excitement for fashion lovers.
-The series did however leave us feeling slightly starved of this.
-Giving glimpes of it, we wanted to see more of what went on behind the scenes, particualry in the Vogue offices themselves.
-In an earlier episode centred around the ermergecne with Hollywood, we are treated to one of these insights as the team discuss a latest cover shoot with the global megastar Madonna.
-The clip provided an intriguing insight into the decision making that goes on in the magazine.
+In a documentary centred around the '90s, you can expect nostalgia galore.
+Seeing some of the rare backstage footage was a real eye opener and a source of pure excitement for fashion lovers.
+The series did, however, leave us feeling slightly starved of this material.
+While it offered glimpses behind the curtain, we wanted to see more of what went on behind the scenes, particularly within the Vogue offices themselves.

 Advertisement